ShitabSalim/Customer-Churn-Prediction/README.md

 - Integration with a web dashboard for live prediction
 - Deployment using Flask/Streamlit
 ## 🙌 Credits
-Project by Md Shitab Salim <br>
+Project by Md Shitab Salim
-Supervised by: Coding Ninjas
 ## 📬 Contact
 For queries or collaboration, reach out at aatirsalim1910@gmail.com.